-The Office of Technology Development at Texas A&M University Baylor College of Dentistry was established in 2006 to facilitate technology transfer by working cooperatively with researchers whose work possesses commercialization potential.
-The office is housed within Texas A&M University Baylor College’s Office of the Associate Dean for Research and Graduate Studies.
+The Office of Technology Development at Texas A&M University College of Dentistry was established in 2006 to facilitate technology transfer by working cooperatively with researchers whose work possesses commercialization potential.
+The office is housed within Texas A&M University College’s Office of the Associate Dean for Research and Graduate Studies.

 - Technology is any product with potential for commercialization, or is the product of any activity coming from a commercial entity.
-Technology development is any activity surrounding these products that results in an increase of research funding for Texas A&M Baylor College of Dentistry and the investigator.
+Technology development is any activity surrounding these products that results in an increase of research funding for Texas A&M College of Dentistry and the investigator.

 - Each investigator should adhere to the fundamental ethical standards of high-quality research.